defaultsamson/Soundboard/README.md

         - Add the `bin` folder to your `PATH` variable (This will make sure it can run from Qt Creator)
 5. Install [PortAudio](http://www.portaudio.com/usinggit.html)
     - On Linux `sudo apt install libportaudio2`
-        - On Linux: make sure the configuration ends with `ALSA ... yes` and `JACK ... yes`
-        - If `JACK ... no` then `sudo apt install libjack-dev`
     - On Windows: might need to [set up MSYS2 with mingw64](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2) to compile PortAudio
         - I couldn't get it to compile or install properly no matter what, so what I did is...
         - Installed MSYS2